Too Little or Too Much? Vitamin Imbalances and Their Effects

 While popping vitamins may seem like a harmless wellness habit, certain groups walk a fine line between nutrient support and overexposure—often without realizing it.

-Health-conscious individuals and fitness enthusiasts are especially prone to self-prescribed megadoses, unaware that excess fat-soluble vitamins—such as A, D, E, and K—can accumulate in the body and cause toxicity over time.
+Health-conscious individuals are especially prone to self-prescribed megadoses, unaware that excess fat-soluble vitamins—such as A, D, E, and K—can accumulate in the body and cause toxicity with prolonged use.

 Those with digestive disorders like Crohn’s disease or celiac disease face a double challenge.
 Their bodies struggle to absorb nutrients efficiently, increasing the risk of deficiency, yet their sensitive systems can also react poorly to high-dose supplements, raising the risk of side effects or nutrient overload.